Euphredes/Euphredes/README.txt

            Tabletop

-State
+States
       MA              RI
         liberal.        independent.
         surrounded by   too small to
         states which    get in the way.
         govern with
         leeway.
       CT              NY
         word.           advance.
         articulation    governance
         done well       cannot
         grants          distrub
         passage.        sustaining.
       NJ              PA
         noble.          love.
         surrounded by   to be
         relaxed         concerned
         states.         requires: to
                         care.
       DE              MD
         polished.       gatekeeper.
         like New        DC's
         Jersey,         entrance.
         surrounded by
         relaxed
         states.

            Whiteman